ibbles/StrictAliasing/README.md

 v.set(fabricated_float);
 ```

 If an outsider has control over `fabricated_float` then the outsider can cause
 `Vector::set` to write those four bytes to anywhere in memory since the outsider
 will have control over what `v.data` will point to after it has been
 overwritten.
-Arbitrary code execution is left as an exercise to the reader.
-In
+This is a security hole just waiting for someone to come and poke
+at it.

-short, please don't subvert the type system.
-It's there for a reason.
+In short, the type system is there for a reason.
+Please don't subvert it by
+casting one type of pointer into another.

 But wait, there's more.
 The `-fstrict-aliasing` version shown first was just a
 snippet.
 If the compiler can know that the write done by one iteration will have
 no influence on preceeding or succeeding iterations it can do all kinds of
 trickery to make the loop go faster for large arrays.
 For example unroll the
 loop and use SSE instructions to set 64 floats per iteration, as shown below.
-128 floats if you have an AVX capable compiler and CPU.
+Or 128 floats if you have an AVX capable compiler and CPU.

 In the below there is talk about aligned floats.
 In this case I do not mean that
 the floats' addresses in memory are aligned, but that _the number of floats_ is
-aligned to some SIMD efficient value.
-That is, the number of floats not counting
+aligned to some number suitable for efficient SIMD execution.
+That is, the
-any stragglers that will need to be handled in a clean-up loop after the main
+number of floats not counting any stragglers that will need to be handled in a
-SIMD loop is done.
+clean-up loop after the main SIMD loop is done.

 With `-fstrict-aliasing`:
 ```c++